Currently, many investors are wondering if it's the right time in the cycle to buy property.

 Now that all of that heavy lifting is out of the way, it is time to look outside the nest.

-The hardest part about the timing stage is deciding who to listen to – there is always a cacophony of noise surrounding the ‘when to buy’ debate, so I recommend cutting straight to the chase: a buyer’s agent.
+The hardest part about the timing stage is deciding who to listen to – there is always a cacophony of noise surrounding the ‘when to buy’ debate, so I recommend cutting straight to the chase: speak with a qualified property strategist.

 Tweak and review